Welcome to Vermont

 Stand Up Paddleboarding

 Stand-up paddleboarding (SUP) in Vermont provides a serene and scenic way to explore the state’s pristine waterways.
-Nestled along the shores of Lake Champlain, PaddleSurf Champlain provides a range of high quality SUP equipment, including paddleboards, paddles, and life vests, making it accessible for both beginners and experienced paddlers.
+Nestled along the shores of Lake Champlain, PaddleSurf Champlain offers a range of high-quality SUP equipment, including paddleboards, paddles, and life vests, making it accessible for both beginners and experienced paddlers.
 The calm waters of Lake Champlain offer an ideal environment for SUP, allowing enthusiasts to peacefully glide over the lake while taking in the views of the surrounding mountains.

 Resorts to Explore